scritcash/scrit-whitepaper/scrit-whitepaper.md

 DBCs
 ====

-DBCs are single-use digital coins in predifined denominations.
+DBCs are single-use digital coins in predefined denominations.
 The denomination, expiry, and currency of these coins are encoded by public signing keys employed by *mints* (the issuers of DBCs in Scrit).
-A signature done by a mint guarantuees the authenticity of a DBC.
+A signature done by a mint guarantees the authenticity of a DBC.
 The *spendbook* of a mint guarantees uniqueness (and thereby prevents double spends).